The Writer’s Guide to Beta Readers: What Is a Beta Reader?

 More than one, fewer than a hundred.

-It really depends on how much feedback you think you need and whether you're going to want to do two rounds of beta-ing.
+It really depends on how much constructive feedback you think you need and whether you're going to want to do two rounds of beta-ing.
 One person is not enough to give you a consensus on your book's problems.
-Fifty is too many to not only coordinate in the process, but to coordinate their feedback into something useful.
+Fifty is too many to not only coordinate in the process, but to synthesize their feedback into something useful.

 Do keep in mind that you may have many people agree to beta for you, but they probably won't all finish (or sometimes even start) reading your book.
 Look for about a third to half of them to finish, and keep that in mind when you're deciding how many.